lawrennd/snippets/_information-game/includes/jaynes-world-saddle-points.md

 4. This creates the hierarchical timescale separation that forms the basis of our memory structure}

 \notes{This behavior creates a computational architecture where different variables naturally assume different functional roles based on their update dynamics, without requiring explicit design.
 The information geometry of the parameter space, combined with steepest ascent dynamics, self-organizes the game into memory and processing components.}

+\notes{The saddle point dynamics in Jaynes' World provide a  mathematical framework for understanding how the game navigates the information landscapes.
+The balance between fast-evolving "processing" variables and slow-evolving "memory" variables offers insights into how complexity might emerge in environments that instantaneously maximise entropy.}

 \endif